Alignable Spam – How To Delete Alignable

 How To Stop Receiving Invitations

 If you receive an invitation from one of your colleagues, chances are they actually did not send the invitation themselves.
 If you believe that the invitation is legit, simply call them to ask them if they do indeed benefit from Alignable and want to connect with you there.
 If you do decide to join, be very mindful of Alignable’s unrelenting efforts to get you to allow them to grab your entire contact list.
-If you do not want to take the risk with Alignable, participate, simply avoid all of this and click the “Unsubscribe” link at the bottom of the invitation.
+If you do not want to take the risk with Alignable, simply avoid all of this and click the “Unsubscribe” link at the bottom of the invitation.

 How To Delete Your Alignable Account